-Before she famously fell up the stairs at the 2013 Oscars, Jennifer Lawrence hit the red carpet in a bridal-perfect blush pink Dior Haute Couture gown.
+Before she famously fell up the stairs at the 2013 Oscars, Jennifer Lawrence hit the red carpet in a bridal-perfect blush-pink Dior Haute Couture gown.
 "I just woke up and tried on the dress, and it fit, thank God!"
 Lawrence told press backstage after winning her first Oscar for Silver Linings Playbook.
-Of the infamous fall, Lawrence kept her composure and blamed the dress, "Look at this dress!
-I tried to walk up stairs in this dress — that's what happened."
+After the stumble, Lawrence kept her composure and blamed the dress: "Look at this dress!
+I tried to walk up stairs in this dress—that's what happened."

 Lupita Nyong'o in Prada, 2014

-Ethereal and exuding innocence, Lupita Nyong'o's head-turning, floating on air feeling, pale blue Prada gown was the kind to make Oscars history.
-Lupita cemented herself as a rising star on the red carpet even before she was announced as Best Supporting Actress for her role in 12 Years a Slave.
+Ethereal and exuding innocence, Lupita Nyong'o's head-turning, floating on air, pale-blue Prada gown was the kind to make Oscars history.
+Lupita emerged as a rising star on the red carpet even before she was announced as Best Supporting Actress for her role in 12 Years a Slave.

-It's no secret we love the Tatums around here, and of course we love seeing Jenna Dewan-Tatum on the red carpet.
-For last year's Oscars she went full on bridal — a very sexy bride at that — in a plunging Zuhair Murad column gown.
-2016 brides take note, this is how you do modern bridal right.
+We love seeing Jenna Dewan on the red carpet.
+For 2015's Oscars she went full-on bridal—a very sexy bride at that—in a plunging Zuhair Murad column gown.
+Future brides take note, this is how you do modern bridal right.